 Tactical Reasons U.S. equities • Our macro view has us neutral at the benchmark level.
 But the AI theme and its potential to generate alpha - or above-benchmark returns - push us to be overweight overall.
 Income in fixed income • The income cushion bonds provide has increased across the board in a higher rate environment.
 We like short-term bonds and are now neutral long-term U.S. Treasuries as we see two-way risks ahead.
 Geographic granularity • We favor getting granular by geography and like Japan equities in DM.
 Within EM, we like India and Mexico as beneficiaries of mega forces even as relative valuations appear rich.
-Strategic Reasons Private credit • We think private credit is going to earn lending share as banks retreat - and at attractive returns relative to credit risk.
-Inflation-linked bonds • We see inflation staying closer to 3% in the new regime on a strategic horizon.
-Short- and medium-term bonds • We overall prefer short-term bonds over long term.
+Strategic Reasons Private credit We think private credit is going to earn lending share as banks retreat - and at attractive returns relative to credit risk.
+Inflation-linked bonds • We see inflation staying closer to 3% in the new regime than policy targets, making this one of our strongest views on a strategic horizon.
+Short- and medium-term bonds We overall prefer short-term bonds over long term.
 That's due to more uncertain and volatile inflation, heightened bond market volatility and weaker investor demand.